Jeff Bezos sued by girlfriend’s brother for defamation

 A lawyer for Bezos said his client will address Sanchez’s lawsuit in court “very soon.”
 In a prepared statement provided by her lawyer, Lauren Sanchez said her “family is hurting over this new baseless and untrue lawsuit, and we truly hope my brother finds peace.”

-Last month, two human right experts at the United Nations said that Bezos’s iPhone was likely hacked through a file sent from an account used by Saudi Crown Prince Mohammed bin Salman.
+Last month, two human rights experts at the United Nations said that Bezos’s iPhone was likely hacked through a file sent from an account used by Saudi Crown Prince Mohammed bin Salman.
 But the U.N. experts did not tie the hack to the Enquirer.
 The experts called for an “immediate investigation” by the United States.

 Michael Sanchez alleges in the lawsuit that Bezos and his security consultant, Gavin de Becker, spread false statements to reporters saying that he had provided the photos to the tabloid.
 Sanchez says he never had possession of the photos.